FanJups/joining-trivago/README.md

 # joining-trivago
-Preparing myself for the interview at trivago
+Preparing myself for the interview to join trivago trivago

-Tutorials to do :

 https://github.com/FanJups/angular-in-action-first-app